Skip to content

 Tool Selection Guide

-Use semantic_search when:
+Use search_code when:

-• Looking for patterns, implementations, handlers, validators
+• Looking for patterns, implementations, handlers, validators by their terminology

 Use list_functions when: